-There are many potential symptoms of colon cancer, and what symptoms a person experience depends on factors like the location and size of cancer.
+There are many potential symptoms of colon cancer, and what symptoms a person experiences depends on factors like the location and size of cancer.

 Colon cancer symptoms include:

-- A change in bowel habits, like experiencing diarrhoea, constipation, or stool thinning (“pencil stools”) that lasts for more than a few days
+- A change in bowel habits, like experiencing diarrhea, constipation, or stool thinning (“pencil stools”) that lasts for more than a few days

 - Alternating constipation and diarrhoea, potentially due to a partial obstruction of a tumor in the colon